Mirantis/mke-docs/content/docs/concepts/k0rdent-templates.md

 {{< /callout >}}

-k0rdent templates are re-usable text definitions of components that you can use to install services on MKE 4 clusters.
+k0rdent templates are re-usable text definitions of components that you can use to install services.
 These templates provide a declarative way for you to install and manage the lifecycles of components while greatly reducing the number of parameters that require hands-on configuration.